Breaking into the window of primordial black hole dark matter with x-ray microlensing: X-ray Microlensing

 In selecting observation samples for analysis, care must be taken to remove bins that are contaminated by x-ray flares and bursts, as well as atmospheric backgrounds such as trapped electrons (TREL), precipitating electrons (PREL), and low-energy electrons (LEEL)~\cite{SCORPEON}.
 This may be done manually by visual inspection for distinct rise-and-falls in photon counts, but to ascertain that we are not discarding microlensing events, we also perform the following procedure.
 Microlensing in the geometric optics regime (i.e., for PBHs larger than the photonic wavelength) is achromatic: it produces source frequency-independent magnification.
 We exploit this fact to look for similarities in the light curve in two different energy windows for suspected flares or PREL events.
 The bottom panel of Figure~\ref{fig:nicerlc} shows an example of a suspected x-ray flare in the SMC-X1 NICER data, with either panel displaying photon counts with energies $>$ and $\leq$ 4 keV.
 (To obtain this plot we use information on individual photon energies and detection timestamps, and then show the count rate in 0.2 sec bins.)
 If this had been a microlensing event, these panels would have looked alike, but they look extremely dissimilar.
 That the higher-energy counts alone occur as an excess confirms that this event is indeed an x-ray flare or burst.
+It is still possible that when excising these flares, a PBH microlensing event may get discarded, but it is unlikely that such an event coincides in time with a flare.
+As such, our limits become conservative in the process of removing bins from the final analysis.
+While we have removed obvious flares by visual inspection, a microlensing search must use a more careful algorithm to remove smaller flares that may be close to detection threshold.
+We add here that, due to the uncertain nature of these backgrounds, claiming a discovery would be much more challenging than setting constraints in real experiments.

 A diagnostic like this serves not only to distinguish microlensing events from background transients, but to also roughly inform us of the mass of the PBH should a true microlensing event be observed.
 If the count rate vs time of a suspected signal event corresponds to the characteristic shape of the light curve expected from microlensing, and is seen to be identical -- or more practically, statistically consistent -- in two or more energy windows, then we may be sure that the transiting PBH is massive enough to be in the geometric optics regime, where microlensing is indeed achromatic.
 The geometric vs wave optics nature of microlensing may be further verified by extracting the lens mass, at least broadly, by: